taanishr/cse15l-lab-reports/week-5-lab-report.md

 (standard input)
 ```

-The `-l` flag can also search through standard output.
-If the output of a command is piped to `grep -l` with a string provided, the command will output `(standard input)` if it was found.
+The `-l` flag can also search through standard input.
+If the output of a command is piped to `grep -l` with a string provided, the command will output `(standard input)` if the string was found.
 This may be useful when trying to determine if the output of some command contained a specific exit code, but the contents of the line of that exit code aren't needed.

 Source: Found in `man grep`